RABKKK/LaserTrackerPoseData4KinIdent/README.md

 3. Base to Robot coordinate frames (TransTractoWorld0.csv)

 The 3 x 4 matrix representing the transformation from Tracker (B) to robot coordinate systems (R).

+Python codes do the following:

+1) NesttoFlangeV2_1.py: Helps in estimation of the tranfromation between tool and flanfe coordinate frames.

+2)